slidevjs/slidev/addons/use.md

 # Use Addon

-Addons are sets of additionnal components, layouts, styles, configuration...etc. that you can use in your presentation.
+Addons are sets of additional components, layouts, styles, configuration...etc. that you can use in your presentation.

 They are quite similar to [themes](/themes/use), but in general: